Waiting to Exhale: Proposed sequel

 Interviewed in the spring of 2011 on an episode of The Talk, Angela Bassett confirmed that a sequel was in the planning stages, with all the female principals signed on to star, and Whitaker returning to direct.
 The film would supposedly be based on McMillan's 2010 follow-up novel, Getting to Happy; McMillan was adapting the book to screenplay.
 However, the 2012 death of Whitney Houston halted plans for a sequel starring all four of the original leads.

-Television adaptation
+Television series

 In November 2020, it was reported that ABC was developing a television series adaptation of film.
-The series will be produced by 20th Television with Lee Daniels as executive producer, under a deal of Daniels at 20th Television.
+The series would be produced by 20th Television with Lee Daniels as executive producer, under a deal of Daniels at 20th Television.